ucr-hpcc/hpcc_slurm_examples/R/README.md

 sbatch job_wrapper.sh
 ```

-> NOTE: When using a real analysis you will may need to adjust the SBATCH resource requests within the `job_wrapper.sh` before submitting it.
+> NOTE: When using a real R script will need to adjust the `SBATCH` resource requests within the `job_wrapper.sh` before submitting it.